openlibhums/memory-alpha/content/pages/support/analytics/article-metrics.md

 - XML
   A download of a raw JATS-XML file, after the user has clicked **Download XML** on the article webpage.
 - HTML
   A download of a raw HTML file, after the user has clicked **Download HTML** on the article webpage.
-This option only appears if the journal has left unticked **Disable html downloads** on the **Article settings** page.
+This option only appears if the journal has left unticked **Disable HTML downloads** on the **Article settings** page.
 - PDF
   A download of a PDF file after the user has clicked **Download PDF** on the article webpage.